luster-io/impulse-docs/menu-tutorial.md

 current y position.

   Next we'll create a boundry for where we want the menu to be dragged.
-Esentially we're preventing the menu from being pulled past the bottom of the screen.
+ This prevents the menu from being pulled past the bottom of the screen.

 ```javascript
   var boundry = Physics.Boundry({ top: 0, bottom: window.innerHeight })